edward-ly/stepmania-song-manager/README.md

 The settings page includes the following parameters.
 Parameters are set to their default values when the app is launched for the first time.
+Any changes made to these settings will be saved automatically.

 > Note: Unless you know what you are doing, I do not recommend changing the download path, as using a path that already exists can potentially overwrite or delete any unwanted files!